zhubby/archgw/README.md

-Arch is an **intelligent proxy server designed for prompts** - to help you protect, observe, and build agentic apps by simply integrating (existing) APIs.
 Focus on what matters most.
+Arch is an **intelligent proxy server designed for prompts** - to help you protect, observe, and build agentic apps by simply connecting (existing) APIs.

 Built by the contributors of [Envoy Proxy](https://www.envoyproxy.io/) with the belief that: